-'Tier 1 capital' The sum of the Common Equity Tier 1 capital and Additional Tier 1 capital.
+'Tier 1 capital' The sum of the Common Equity Tier 1 (CET1) capital and Additional Tier 1 (AT1) capital.

-'Tier 1 capital ratio' The ratio which expresses Tier 1 capital as a percentage of RWAs under CRR.
+'Tier 1 capital ratio' The ratio which expresses Tier 1 capital as a percentage of RWAs under UK CRR or EU CRR (as applicable).

-'Tier 2 (T2) capital' A type of capital as defined in the CRR principally composed of capital instruments, subordinated loans and share premium accounts where qualifying conditions have been met.
+'Tier 2 (T2) capital' A type of capital as defined in UK CRR or EU CRR (as applicable) principally composed of capital instruments, subordinated loans and share premium accounts where qualifying conditions have been met.

-'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital for the purposes of CRR.
+'Tier 2 (T2) securities' Securities that are treated as Tier 2 (T2) capital.